-It is more common to force quit apps that have stopped responding.
-Such an application’s window usually turns white, and a message near the title informs you of this.
+It is usually necessary to force quit apps that have stopped responding.
+Such an application’s window usually turns white.
+A message near the title informs you of this.

 What does it mean to force quit applications?

-To force quit an application or program running in Windows means that you don’t rely on the standard method of closing an application using its menus or other close buttons.
+To force quit an application or program running in Windows means you don’t rely on the standard method of closing one using its menus or other close buttons.

 This can occur when the application is busy writing to a database or a file (or other processes that can be affected) and gets shut off during this writing process.

-Databases and files can easily become corrupted as data may be stored incorrectly, leaving behind garbled characters, making the database or files unreadable.
+Databases and files can easily become corrupted as data may be stored incorrectly, leaving behind garbled characters and making the database or files unreadable.